 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The first train from Brussels to Bruges leaves at 00:29 from Brussels-Midi.
+The first train from Brussels to Bruges (Brugge) leaves at 03:09.
 Times and services may vary during weekends and holidays.

-The last train from Brussels to Bruges leaves at 23:32 from Brussels-Midi.
+The last train from Brussels to Bruges (Brugge) leaves at 10:24.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

-Trains travelling from Brussels to Bruges cover a distance of around 88km during the journey.
+Trains travelling from Brussels to Bruges (Brugge) cover a distance of around 55 miles (88 km) during the journey.

 Bruxelles-Midi/Zuid (Brussels South) Station